 Who Invented the Mooncake- The mooncake had its predecessor, the Taishi cakes which originated from the Jiangsu and Zhejiang provinces.
-During this period the Taishi cakes were made to commemorate Wenzhong who were the original inventors of the cake.
+During this period the Taishi cakes were made to commemorate Wenzhong who was the original inventor of the cake.
 The cake had a characteristic thin edge, and it was thick in the middle.
 The mooncake is believed to have come after the Taishi cakes.

 Why were Mooncakes Invented- Mooncakes were instrumental in the Ming revolutionaries as they helped get rid of the Mongolian rulers of China.
 Mooncakes were invented to be used as a sacrifice at the Mid-Autumn Festival.